znoxx/tbng2/README.md

 * Enable ipv4 dynamic address support -- set net.ipv4.ip_dynaddr = 1
 * Install docker (better to use latest version from docker.com).
 * Install docker-compose.
 Can be installed via pip tool or via official binary.
 Install python3-cryptography from OS packages to avoid Rust compiler requirement, when using PIP
+* GNU Make also recommended to automate build process

 ```
 # apt-get update